 It is funny when you are so engrossed with one wonder, that you don’t even notice the rest of the magic going on around you.
 Puffins!
 They were flying above us, catching their dinner below us and bobbing on the water’s surface.
 These cuties put on their own side show, as we enjoyed the main attraction.

 And, just in case the whales and puffins weren’t enough entertainment, Chuck had another fun activity to surprise us with – Cod fishing.
-There were a ton of them under the boat and he came prepared with a rod to show us how it is done.
+There were a ton of them under the boat, as they were feeding on the same thing the whales were, and he came prepared with a rod to show us how it is done.
 He even let us try to reel one in once he got it on the hook.

 One Quick Tickle Before We Return

-When Chuck told us we’d get the chance to experience a tickle first-hand on our return trip, we were overly excited.
+When Chuck told us we’d get the chance to experience a tickle first-hand on the return of our whale watching tour, we were overly excited.
 We had seen this funny word a lot on maps and signs since arriving in Newfoundland and were intrigued by its meaning.

 After going through a very small fishing town, nestled along the coast, we turned the corner into what seemed to be a dead end.
 However, our trusty Captain knew there was a narrow and shallow area we could go through to get back to the open water.
 It is named a “tickle” because it tickles the bottom of the boat as you squeeze through.
 At the shallowest part it was only a foot or so deep.
 This made for a beautiful view as we glided over the rocks below.